cljung/B2C-devdiv/federation/README.md

 New-AzureADB2CPolicyKey -KeyContainerName "B2C_1A_FabrikamAppSecret" -KeyType "secret" -KeyUse "sig" -Secret $yoursecret
 ```

-The, we need to add the ClaimsProvider for AzureAD.
+Then, we need to add the ClaimsProvider for AzureAD.
 Note that the AadTenantName (before the dot) needs match the part of the KeyContainerName above.
 If you have a AadTenantName of contoso.com, the KeyContainerName must be B2C_1A_ContosoAppSecret.

 The $AppId is the AppId (client_id) of the application you registered in AzureAD.